 Le croque-monsieur (croak-missyou) is THE real French sandwich.
 It is not just a ham and cheese sandwich made with two pieces of bread.
 It is toasted and it is famous.
-Le croque-monsieur is one particular sandwich that has made it’s way from the brasserie and bistro to the microwave in France.
+Le croque-monsieur is one particular sandwich that has made it’s way from the brasserie and bistro to the microwave in France and around the world.

 Diners take photos of meals exquisitely arranged on the plate.
 Not many take a photo of a sandwich.
 These foods, however, do share something in common.
 They are available in the refrigerated section of the grocery store.
 I could not believe my eyes when I saw a wide variety of croque-monsieur flavors in the same refrigerated case as Joël Robuchon’s ready made meals.